How much is your case worth?Get a free case evaluation

 There are several reasons why insurance companies might deny a claim.
 One of the most common reasons occurs when taking too long to file the claim.
 Insurance companies legally have 15 days to respond after you submit a claim, but it’s your responsibility to make the claim in the first place.

 Not providing enough evidence is also a reason to deny a claim.
 When submitting a claim, it’s important to include as much information and evidence as possible.
 Take pictures and record any personal information from the parties involved.

 Not paying premiums on time – even one missed payment – is also a valid reason for an insurance company to deny your claim.

 If your claim is rejected you can either appeal it, hire a public adjuster, or seek legal representation.
 Research your options to compare what a lawyer vs. insurance company can do for your claim.
 Although both professions are experts in understanding complex contracts and deciphering the fine print, a lawyer can provide you with more legal opportunities that insurance companies don’t have to disclose.

 When do you need a personal injury lawyer?

 It is against the law for an insurance company to unreasonably deny a claim (Cal Code of Regs 2695.7).
 However, unless there is evidence and a legal case to pay the full amount of a policy, it is likely that an insurance company will only pay what they deem as fair.
 Without a legal case supporting an insurance claim, however, there is little incentive for an insurance company to pay what you think is fair.
 With a valid case and skilled representation, this is when a lawyer vs. insurance company situation can be successfully resolved in your favor.

 Avrek Law is here to help you understand your legal options when it comes to making your insurance claim.
-The consultation is free, and you’ll get expert advice from a law firm with $1 Billion recovered in more than 10,000 cases across the states of California, Arizona, and Nevada.
+The consultation is free, and you’ll get expert advice from a law firm with $1 Billion recovered in over 25,000 cases.
 Contact us today – we want to hear more about your case!